 …almost 25% of the US riding population are women.

 The statistics regarding women riders are rather surprising.
-According to Women Riders Now, almost 25 percent of the total riding population are women.
+According to Women Riders Now, almost 25% of the total riding population are women.
 In 2012, a total of 27 million people in the United States operated a motorcycle; 6.7 million of them were women.

-Over the course of the last decade, the number of female motorcycle riders has increased by a total of 35 percent.
-Most of that growth came during 2009 to 2012, when the female riding population jumped 20 percent.
+Over the course of the last decade, the number of female motorcycle riders has increased by a total of 35%.
+Most of that growth happened between 2009 and 2012 when the female riding population jumped 20%.
 Typically, women ride cruiser-style motorcycles for their comfort.

 These statistics show a constant and stable growth that has attracted many companies to women riders, as this growth continues, we can expect to see a nearly 50/50 split in just 20 years’ time, assuming the growth rates do not taper.

 For women riders, there has never been a better time to get into bikes.
 There are more women-centric resources, accessories, and information available than at any other point in history.
 More companies are offering smaller bikes that are manufactured specifically for women.
 You can bet that as we move forward, we will see a large number of women riders enter the fold.